International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 4.2 Replication Protocol

-The catalog protocol is designed to be used by federated services without the need for a replication protocol.
+The Catalog Protocol is designed to be used by federated services without the need for a replication protocol.
 Each consumer is responsible for issuing requests to 1..N [Catalog Services](../model/terminology.md#catalog-service), and managing the results.
 It follows that a specific replication protocol is not needed, or more precisely, each consumer replicates data from catalog services by issuing `CatalogRequestMessages`.